koki-hal/simple_wav_player/readme.md

 # Simple wav file player

-This is a simple wav file player script.
+This is a simple wav file player script using Tkinter GUI.

 ## Features